 In its simplest form, it’s when one person agrees to another’s proposal.
 Wherever it’s found, there are usually significant legal implications tied to it.
 Especially in areas such as social science research and medicine.

-However, it also plays a big role in how organisations manage their customers’ personal data.
+However, it also plays a big role in how organizations manage their customers’ personal data.

-Consent is a form of authorisation: a person gives a
+Consent is a form of authorization: a person gives a

 provider permission to access and use their personal

 data for a certain purpose.

 In general, users come across consent when agreeing to a service provider’s terms of service because the terms tend to include a section regarding consent over how the provider will use the user’s personal data.

 The General Data Protection Regulations (GDPR) is an EU framework of law that obliges organizations to implement mechanisms that protect users’ data and the choices they make about it.